89luca89/distrobox/docs/compatibility.md

 | Ubuntu | 14.04 <br> 16.04 <br> 18.04 <br> 20.04 <br> 22.04 <br> 22.10 | docker.io/library/ubuntu:14.04 <br> docker.io/library/ubuntu:16.04 <br> docker.io/library/ubuntu:18.04 <br> docker.io/library/ubuntu:20.04 <br> docker.io/library/ubuntu:22.04    |
 | Void Linux | | ghcr.io/void-linux/void-linux:latest-full-x86_64  <br>  ghcr.io/void-linux/void-linux:latest-full-x86_64-musl |

+Images marked with **Toolbox** are tailored images, so they are more indicated for desktop use, and first setup will take less time.
-Note however that if you use a non-toolbox preconfigured image (e.g. images pre-baked to work with <https://github.com/containers/toolbox>), the **first** `distrobox-enter` you'll perform can take a while as it will download and install the missing dependencies.
+Note however that if you use a non-toolbox preconfigured image, the **first** `distrobox-enter` you'll perform can take a while as it will download and install the missing dependencies.